Programming on Cape Town TV

 c) to make it easier to raise funding or sponsorship.
 This is not a rigid policy as there will be certain types of programming where there is no obvious NPO partner.

-Sponsorship of CTV programmes will give your organisation excellent public exposure as well as providing Capetonians with great programming on their community channel.
+Sponsorship of Cape Town TV programmes will give your organisation excellent public exposure as well as providing Capetonians with great programming on their community channel.

 Programme sponsors get the following benefits:

 - Opening and closing 10 sec billboard, e.g. “brought to you in association with…”.